Register your interest to receive the latest Festival updates and be first to know when registration opens.

-Alzheimer's Research UK: PROGRAMME PARTNER
+Alzheimer's Research UK: FESTIVAL PROGRAMME PARTNER

 Alzheimer's Research UK is the UK’s leading dementia research charity, dedicated to causes, diagnosis, prevention, treatment, and cure.
 Backed by passionate supporters, we fund world-class research into Alzheimer’s disease, vascular dementia, and other dementias to change lives.
 Driven by a vision of a world free from the heartbreak of dementia, we work to bring about scientific breakthroughs and stand for everyone affected by the condition.